FranckyCastell/MyProject/README.md

 # MyProject

-That's a web written in Python / Django
+That's a Project web written in Python / Django

-To install the packages used type the following command :
-$ pip install -r requirements.txt
+To install the packages used type the following command : ( pip install -r requirements.txt )

 ```